Purpose, Gap, and Challenge

 circular arguments, and dependence on prior knowledge of the subject.

 This results in some inefficiencies.
 To compensate, I

 try to provide enough ``wiggle room'' so that an instructor can temper the inefficiencies

 by tailoring the approach to the students' prior background.

 Comprehensiveness and Flexibility

-A comprehensive treatment of linear algebra and its applications is presented and, consequently,
+Because a comprehensive treatment of linear algebra and its applications is presented,

 the book is not meant to be devoured cover-to-cover in a typical one-semester